 - Learn to understand and speak our language, text, and handwriting

 - Watch videos to learn facial movement for pronouncing different words and create videos

 Neural networks can solve almost any problem.
-Problems like identifying signatures on bank cheques, cluttering spoken words of different languages, credit card fraudulent transactions, and even unwanted email.
-Point to note here is neural networks are a very effective, powerful and excellent tool to find the output for any issue but keep in mind that just because you have a new hammer, it doesn’t mean that everything is a nail (highlighted text taken from internet).
-We need to understand, the design on paper and strategies our path for the solution to a problem in hand.
+Problems like identifying signatures on bank cheques, cluttering spoken words of different languages, credit card fraudulent transactions, and even unwanted emails.
+The point to note here is neural networks are a very effective, powerful and excellent tool to find the output for any issue but keep in mind that just because you have a new hammer, it doesn’t mean that everything is a nail (highlighted text taken from the internet).
+We need to understand, the design on paper and strategies for our path for the solution to a problem in hand.

 Artificial Neural Networks Components